Velingrad: Hydrography

 Water resources in the region of Velingrad - rivers, karst and mineral springs are abundant.
 They are a factor in determining people's residence, their economic activity and the development of tourism in general.
-Numerous clear mountain streams and rivulets unite in the Chepinska River.
+Numerous clear mountain streams and rivulets unite in the river Chepinska reka.
 Its most important streams are Gruncharitsa, Lukovitsa, Lepenitsa, Mutnitsa and Trebetushchitsa.
 The dams in the area diversify the natural environment, positively change the microclimate and significantly increase the attractiveness of the landscape.
 Velingrad has a number of karst springs such as Kleptuza.

 There are more than 90 mineral water springs with curative and preventive properties in and around the town.
 The mineral waters (from springs and wells) vary considerably in temperature, mineralization, radon, silicic acid and fluorine content, and are suitable for treatment of a wide range of diseases.
 9000 litres of water per minute spring from the five thermal and mineral deposits in Ladzhene, Kamenitsa, Chepino, Rakitovo and Kostandovo.

 The Velingrad geothermal field is the largest in Southern Bulgaria.
-The total flow rate of the springs is 160 l/s, and only in Chepino is 70 l/s.
+The total flow rate of the springs is 160 L/s, and only in Chepino is 70 L/s.
 The mineral springs (80 in number), the mild climate and the beautiful nature are the great wealth of the town.
 Velingrad is one of the largest spa resorts in Bulgaria and is known as the "Spa Capital of the Balkans".
 There are numerous sanatoriums, resorts, modern spas and hotels here.

 Together with the numerous mineral waters, Velingrad boasts another natural phenomenon as well — the Kleptuza, the biggest Karst spring in Bulgaria, with an average discharge of 1200 litres of ice-cold water per second.

 In Ladzhene, the springs are divided into 3 groups.
 The westernmost group at Velova Banya consists of 18 springs; at the men's and women's baths there are 11 springs and at the melting pot - 7 springs.
-The water in Ladzhene contains 5,5 mg/l fluorine, which exceeds the bottling standard and is not recommended for prolonged daily drinking.
-It can be used for drinking treatment for which the balneological criterion is up to 8 mg/l.
+The water in Ladzhene contains 5.5 mg/L fluorine, which exceeds the bottling standard and is not recommended for prolonged daily drinking.
+It can be used for drinking treatment for which the balneological criterion is up to 8 mg/L.

 In Kamenitsa, water is the hottest.
 There are 8 springs, of which the most important are the springs of Syarna Banya and Vlasa.
-The water has the highest fluorine content of 8.6 mg/l and is suitable only for banya treatment and for fluoride prophylaxis under special dosages.
+The water has the highest fluorine content of 8.6 mg/L and is suitable only for banya treatment and for fluoride prophylaxis under special dosages.

 A spring with a high fluorine content is located near the Yellow Rock.
 The rock is an interesting natural landmark.
 It is located on the Karkaria Ridge, near the Cepina Fortress.
 It offers a panoramic view of the Chepino Valley, Mount Syutka and the Alabak Ridge.